-Body scrubs are mechanical exfoliants, meaning they physically remove dead skin cells from the top layer of the skin.
+A DIY body scrub exfoliates mechanically.
+It physically removes dead cells from the top layer of a person’s skin.
 For some, this helps smooth the skin and improve its appearance.

 Other methods of mechanical exfoliation include: